Welcome to the Booze Cruzer Blog

 Executive Bourbon Steward, Stave and Thief Society.
 I attended Moonshine University in May 2018 to earn my certification as an Executive Bourbon Steward.
 Executive Bourbon Stewards are bourbon advocates with the knowledge and yearning to spread and promote the good word about bourbon.
 Being an Executive Bourbon Steward is all about helping others enjoy and buy more bourbon.
 The certification process requires learning about the Stave and Thief Society’s Bourbon Body of Knowledge, some practical experience in the still house, sensory training, and an examination.

 Five Star Mariner and Bronze Medallion, Holland America Line.
 We started cruising in 1996 with Holland America Line (HAL).
-We have achieved their highest loyalty level, Five Star Mariner, with sixteen cruises with 225 days at sea to various locations around the world such as Alaska, Australia, New Zealand, the Mediterranean, and the North Sea.
+We have achieved their highest loyalty level, Five Star Mariner, with seventeen cruises with 250 days at sea to various locations around the world such as Alaska, Australia, New Zealand, the Mediterranean, and the North Sea.
 We also have cruised once with Princess Cruises.

 Land Travel Throughout the United States.
 Twenty years of active service with the Army gave us the opportunity to see and live in many parts of the US.
 Our assignments caused us to crisscross the US several times, usually traveling with a camping trailer.
 So far, we have been to, or thorough, every state except of a few in the northeast.
 Traveling the US is still an important part of our life and, as the Booze Cruzer, we will be dragging our travel trailer around to every corner of the US.
 Don’t worry Vermont, you’re on our bucket list.